slicer69/scratch-projects/README.md

 ## Minecrab (minecrab.sb3)

-This is an ongoing development project and, to be honest, I'm not sure exactly what form it will take.
-Right now it's an underwater adventure featuring a crab (the player), a fish which drops useful items, and a shark which drops bombs.
+This is an underwater adventure featuring a crab (the player), a fish which drops useful items, and a shark which drops bombs.

-The crab runs around on the sandy bottom and can dig down into the blocks of sand and rock.
-The fish drops items such as rocks.
+The crab runs around on the sandy bottom and can dig down into the blocks of sand, mud, and rock.
+The fish drops items such as rocks (which turn into blocks of dirt).
 Meanwhile the shark occasionally passes overhead and drops bombs which destroy blocks the bombs hit.

 The crab can be controlled used the arrow keys Left and Right to run, Up to jump.
 The crab can also be controlled using the A and D keys to move left and right and the W key to jump.